Kreeblah/blikvm_pikvm_build/README.md

 # PiKVM OS Images for BliKVM hardware (WIP)

+This repo is a modification of the official PiKVM build system to apply the [BliKVM modifications](https://wiki.blicube.com/blikvm/en/modify_pikvm_image/) to the produced images, including the fan modifications, EDID modification, and `dtoverlay` option for 1080p support.
+Everything else is currently offered in the base PiKVM repository.

 Currently, only for the PCIe v2 board, as that's the only BliKVM product I have.

 Build instructions are mostly as written [in the PiKVM documentation](https://docs.pikvm.org/building_os/) with the following changes: